 You cannot go to neighboring countries (Canada, Mexico) either by air or road, come back to get a new I-94, and therefore avoid the lengthy process of applying for an extension.
 A new I-94 will NOT be given.
 You cannot even go to neighboring islands, such as the Bahamas, and come back to get new a I-94.
 You will have to actually travel outside of North America and come back.

 For visitors, travel, student and other international travel medical insurance.Visit insubuy.com or call 1 (866) INSUBUY or +1 (972) 985-4400

 Approval or Denial

-As long as you apply for an extension before I-94 date expires, you will be considered in status (present legally) until you receive the decision from USCIS or 240 days, whichever comes first.
+As long as you apply for an extension before the I-94 expires, you will be considered in status (present legally) until you receive the decision from USCIS or for 240 days, whichever comes first.
 If your extension is approved, you can be present in the U.S. until the new I-94 date.

 However, if your extension is denied, you will be considered out of status immediately, and your visa stamp will be void.
 You must leave the U.S. immediately as there is no grace period.
-In that case, your stay beyond I-94 expiration date will be considered an “unlawful presence” for the purposes of inadmissibility.
+In that case, your stay beyond the I-94 expiration date will be considered an “unlawful presence” for the purposes of inadmissibility.